ndoggac/tpq2jpg2kml/README.md

 Remove the small TPQ files for the overview maps (US, AK1, HI1, etc).
 The first time you process a data set, you can also run the code on these files, but I believe they are the same overview maps on every data set.
 One data set had the entire USA down to roughly a zoom level of 12 (1:100K scale), if I remember correctly it was the "National Parks" set.

 Run the code on one set of TPQ's at a time, with respect to the leading letter of the filenames.  (i.e. all the F files, then all the Q files, etc -- typical letters are A, F, K, Q).
 Each set of files is a different map resolution (i.e. A files are the 250K map zoom level, F files are the 100k, K files are 64k, Q files are 24K).
-Each data set will have more files, Q at 24k being the most.
+The higher the resolution of the data, the more files, Q at 24k being the most.
+After each run, clean out the "output" directory.

 Run: